xipki/xipki/README.md

     If you have changed the content within folder `$XIPKI_HOME/etc` or `$XIPKI_HOME/system`, please delete the folder `$XIPKI_HOME/data` before starting XiPKI.

+3. Setup the CA and OCSP responder

+ * In case of using new keys and certificates, in OSGi console:
+   `source file:./xipki/setup/cacert-none-setup.script`

+ * In case of using existing keys and certificates, in OSGi console:
+    `source file:./xipki/setup/cacert-present-setup.script`

-* Run the pre-configured OSGi-commands in OSGi console
+ * Verify the installation, execute the OSGi command

-  In the OSGi console, call `source file:./xipki/demo/demo.script` to demonstrate the whole life-cycle (key generation, database initialization, CA installation, certificate enrollment, OCSP server installation, OCSP status, etc.).
-The generated keys, certificates and CRLs are saved in the folder `output`, and the log files are located in the folder data/log.
+   `ca-info MYCA1`

+4. Test the installation (otpional)
+  To verify that the CA and OCSP responder, execute the following commands in the OSGi console:
+  - `source file:./xipki/client-script/cmp-client.script`
+  - `source file:./xipki/client-script/rest-client.script`

 Enroll/Revoke Certificate
 -----